MicrosoftDocs/winrt-api/windows.ui.core/characterreceivedeventargs_keycode.md

 # Windows.UI.Core.CharacterReceivedEventArgs.KeyCode

 ## -description
-Gets the key code of the character whose input raised the event.
+Gets the key code of the character received by the input queue.

 ## -property-value
-The key code of the character received by the input queue.
+The character in UTF-32 encoding.

 ## -remarks
 > **Windows 10**